dcontre/theme-academic-cv/content/publication/carter-2023103857/index.md

 ---
-title: 'Cappadocian Obsidian Exchange Networks in the Pre-Pottery Neolithic a: A Southern Levantine Perspective from El-Hemmeh (Jordan)'
+title: 'Cappadocian Obsidian Exchange Networks in the Pre-Pottery Neolithic A: A Southern Levantine Perspective from El-Hemmeh (Jordan)'
 authors:
 - Tristan Carter